AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Problem statement

 where

-A simple interpretation of Adam is that, since $g_t$ fluctuates depending on how $\mathcal{B}_t$ is sampled, the first momentum $m_t$ smoothes $g_t$ with the past gradients to stabilize the update, and the second momentum $v_t$ scales $g_t$, which is different depending on the problem, to increase the generality.
+where $g_t^2$ is the element-wise square.
+A simple interpretation of the aforementioned Adam optimization algorithm is as follows: since $g_t$ fluctuates depending on the sampling method of $\mathcal{B}_t$, the first-order moment $m_t$ smoothens $g_t$ with the past gradients to stabilize the update, and the second-order moment $v_t$ scales $g_t$, according to the problem, to increase the generality without tuning $\alpha$.